apache/paimon/docs/content/concepts/overview.md

 - Message queue, such as Apache Kafka, it is used in both source and intermediate stages in this pipeline, to guarantee the latency stay within seconds.
-- OLAP system, such as Clickhouse, it receives processed data in streaming fashion and serving user’s ad-hoc queries.
+- OLAP system, such as ClickHouse, it receives processed data in streaming fashion and serving user’s ad-hoc queries.
 - Batch storage, such as Apache Hive, it supports various operations of the traditional batch processing, including `INSERT OVERWRITE`.